econchick/new-coder/dataviz/tutorial.md

 	4. Grab the first row of the CSV file, the headers/column names, and assign them to the `fields` variable, which will be a list.
 	5. Iterate over each row in the CSV file, mapping column headers -> row values, and add to our list we initialized in step 3.
 	6. Return the `parsed_data` variable.
 - We include the parse function here so we build on the process of parse -> plot.
 We need to parse the data into the list of dictionaries so that we can easily tell matplotlib what and how to plot.
-We could, however, importe it from parse.py.
+We could, however, import it from parse.py.
 As a challenge to you, try editing away the parse function in `graph.py` and import it from `parse.py`.

 #### Visualize Functions
 Let's first take a look at a chunk of data that we just parsed to get a better idea of what sort of data we're working with: